 How to Deal with a Narcissistic Sister?

 You might be asking yourself “my sister is a narcissistic bully – what should I do about it?”
 Should you expose a narcissistic sibling?
 If other people could just see them the way that you do, they’d lose all of their power, right?
-While that might seem rational, narcissism is anything but, and exposing your narcissistic sibling can have disastrous consequences.
-A better option is limiting your exposure to her narcissistic tendencies, while attempting to heal from the damage already inflicted.
+While that might seem rational, narcissism is anything but, and exposing them can have disastrous consequences.
+A better option is limiting your exposure to her narcissistic tendencies while attempting to heal from the damage already inflicted.

-Determine Acceptable Behaviors: You’ll probably never have a healthy and fulfilling relationship with your narcissistic sibling, but you can draw a line in the sand and outline which of their behaviors are unacceptable.
+Determine Acceptable Behaviors: You’ll probably never have a healthy and fulfilling relationship with them, but you can draw a line in the sand and outline which of their behaviors are unacceptable.
 Don’t like how close your sister is getting with your friends or significant other?
-Let her know these are a deal breaker and she’s at risk of losing you.
+Let her know these are a deal-breaker and she’s at risk of losing you.
 She’ll probably get upset and could incite narcissistic rage, but at least she’ll know how far she can push before you begin cutting off of contact.

 Look for Support: One of the hardest parts of having a narcissistic sibling is how it isolates you from your family members.
 Families provide critical emotional support, but there’s a good chance your sibling has a hold on them just as they do on you.
 Instead, find support in friends and professionals (like a licensed counselor) who have some distance from the situation.

 Typical Behaviour for a Narcissistic Brother